-“So, that’s it….”
+“So, that is it….”
 Thorn muttered and began wrapping his wife’s body in the rug on which she was lying.

 “Daddy!”
 Gleda groaned.
 “My neck.
 It’s burning at the back.
 It’s unbearable.”

-She nodded, tied a scarf around her neck and called out into the yard where her father was already busy loading Liki’s body onto a horse.
+She tied a scarf around her neck and called out into the yard where Thorn was loading Liki’s body onto a horse.

 “There… on the square….
 That was…?
 So it’s not just a story?
 It’s the Harvest?”

 “I don’t know.”
-Thorn growled and called out to his servant: “Who’s knocking on the gates, Tenner?”
+Thorn growled and called out to his servant: “What’s that knocking on the gates, Tenner?”

 “The Captain,” the servant wiped the sweat off his forehead with a trembling hand.
-“It’s Captain Krieger who’s arrived, and he isn’t alone.
-He’s with Fisk, the watchman from the northern gates, and four young lads from your… from his regiment.
-They’re all on horseback.”
+“It’s Captain Krieger has arrived.
+On horseback, the lot of them.
+They’ve got Fisk with them, the guard from the northern gates.
+And four young lads from your… from his regiment.”